brechtbilliet/brechtbilliet.github.io/_posts/2016-09-11-How-we-made-our-app-real-time-in-6-lines-of-code.md

 ### How did we manage to make it real-time?

-First, let me give you a little bit of information about the technology stack and how the winecellar realy works.
+First, let me give you a little bit of information about how the winecellar really works.

-The technology stack is Angular 2, @ngrx/store and RXJS. @ngrx/store is a redux library that we use to maintain the state of our application.
+Like said before we use @ngrx/store as our redux implementation.
+It is a redux library that we use to maintain the state of our application.
 Basically, you can see it as a client-side store of all our wines and other state.
 We use that particular store as a single-source-of-truth.
 We will send actions towards that store which will update the state with pure functions called reducers.

-In the following scheme you can see the unidirectional dataflow of redux: The view sends action to the store which will update the state and then update the view.
+In the following scheme you can see the unidirectional dataflow of redux: The view sends actions to the store which will update the state and then update the view.
 ![Redux](https://raw.githubusercontent.com/brechtbilliet/brechtbilliet.github.io/master/_posts/realtimein6lines/redux.png)

 Redux also has devtools.